 Why size matters with your funnel in marketing

 The funnel in marketing is an important framework to understand.
-This is because marketing creates interest and leads and then is required to push them through the funnel to get them converted.
-It goes without saying that the bigger the funnel at the top in terms of leads, the bigger it will be at the bottom in terms of sales.
+This is because Marketing creates interest and leads and then together with Sales is required to push them through the funnel to get them converted.
+It goes without saying that the larger the funnel at the top in terms of leads, the larger it will be at the bottom in terms of sales.

 You’ll be trying to engage with your prospects through a range of integrated marketing activities like email marketing, PR, social media, videos, search engine optimisation, ads and events.
 A content marketing strategy will hold this all together and form the basis of your campaign themes.

 Because of the focus on encouraging a large number of leads, a crucial activity will be building your mailing list.
-This is so you can continue to engage with your prospects and be kept top of mind.
+This is so you send them emails and therefore continue to engage with your prospects and be kept top of mind.